-We are a great School of Education.
+We are a great College of Education.
 Yes, we are consistently rated in the Top 50 Graduate Schools of Education in the country.
 But what sets us apart, in our own view, is the vision, dedication and excellence of our students, and the enthusiasm they exude when they talk about the school when they are in it, and when they become our alumni.

-Read this page for general information about the School of Education.
+Read this page for general information about the College of Education.
 Then, check the grey menu over there on the right of the page for more specific information about us.
 Read “Stories About Our Students.”
 Go to our Faculty News pages to learn about the people who will inspire you in – and outside of - your classes.
 Then, click on “Admissions” or “Request Information Here”.
-We hope you decide to join the School of Education family.
+We hope you decide to join the College of Education family.

-The School offers graduate programs leading to:
+The College offers graduate programs leading to:

-As a research-oriented Land-Grant institution, the School of Education recognizes its responsibility to offer two types of graduate academic programs: programs that prepare educational scholars to further educational theory, policy, and research; and programs that prepare educational practitioners for roles in public education.
+As a research-oriented Land-Grant institution, the College of Education recognizes its responsibility to offer two types of graduate academic programs: programs that prepare educational scholars to further educational theory, policy, and research; and programs that prepare educational practitioners for roles in public education.